natalieagus/50002-2022/_problemset/problemset7.md

 1. Using the row and column labels from the figure, in what cache location could we find the data from that memory location?
 You may assume that e.g: Row 15 means index `0xF`, Row 14 means index `0xE`, and so on.
 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 	Expanding the last 8-bit of the memory location we have <code>0111 1011</code>.
 There are two bits for block indexing and four bits for row indexing.
-Since last two bits are disregarded as indicted in the image, the block index is 10 and the row index is 0111.
-This corresponds to "DATA 10" column and "Row 7" row.
+Since last two bits are disregarded as indicted in the image, the block index is `10` and the row index is `0111`.
+This corresponds to `DATA 10` column and `Row 7` row.
 	</p></div><br>

 2. Can data from locations `0x0012347B` and `0x00123470` be present in the cache at the same time?
 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 	Expanding the last 8-bit of the memory location we have <code>0111 1011</code> and <code>0111 0000</code> respectively.
-So <strong>yes</strong>, they can be both present in the cache at the same time. <code>0x0012347B</code> stays at "DATA 10" column and <code>0x00123470</code> stays at "DATA 00" column, and both resides in Row 7.
+So <strong>yes</strong>, they can be both present in the cache at the same time. <code>0x0012347B</code> stays at `DATA 10` column and <code>0x00123470</code> stays at `DATA 00` column, and both resides in `Row 7`.
 	</p></div><br>

 ## 3-Way Set Associative Cache Arithmetic (Intermediate)